‘RHOC’ Star Shannon Beador Moves Into New Home With Help From Boyfriend John Janssen, Shares Instagram Photos

 “I’m excited to have an outdoor entertaining space, which I haven’t had for a while.
 The home is just really beautiful, and it’s traditional… with a little bit of an edge,” Beador previously told the outlet.

-While Beador has not yet revealed if her new boyfriend, John Janssen, will be living with her and her three kids, including 18-year-old Sophie and 15-year-old twins Stella and Adeline, the businessman was in tow throughout her move, likely in an effort to help her get settled as quickly as possible.
+Beador has not yet revealed if her new boyfriend, John Janssen, will be living with her and her three kids, including 18-year-old Sophie and 15-year-old twins Stella and Adeline.
+However, the businessman was in tow throughout her move, likely in an effort to help her get settled as quickly as possible.

-Although Beador previously revealed that her new place features a whopping seven bedrooms, she couldn’t even remember how many bathrooms she now has.
+Although Beador previously revealed that her new place features a whopping seven bedrooms, she had a hard time remembering how many bathrooms she has now.

 On her Instagram Stories earlier this week, Beador shared tons of photos and video footage of her move, one of which revealed that she had gotten rid of a lot of her belongings before moving into her new home.